For 13 years, Hillary Care, National Socialized Medicine, was her plan.

 Even though the first CAT scan showed what the problem was.

-It was a little bug in there that I got from Mexico is causing a blockage.
+There was a little bug in there that I got from Mexico is causing a blockage.

-Three days, all these tests and so forth.
+All these tests and so forth.

-Now, I'm not being critical of the doctors in this case because they were, you know, I'm important person.
+Now, I'm not being critical of the doctors in this case because they were, you know, I'm an important person.

 But it wasn't necessary.